Chen Min'er: Guizhou

-In January 2012, Chen was transferred to the southwestern interior province of Guizhou to become its Deputy Party Secretary, and in December he was appointed Acting Governor of Guizhou, succeeding Zhao Kezhi, who had been promoted to Communist Party Secretary.
+In January 2012, Chen was transferred to the southwestern interior province of Guizhou to become its Deputy Party Secretary, and in December he was appointed Acting Governor of Guizhou, succeeding Zhao Kezhi, who had been promoted to Party Secretary.
 In January 2013 he was officially confirmed as governor by the Guizhou Provincial Congress.

 In July 2015, Chen was promoted to Party Secretary of Guizhou, becoming only the fourth provincial party-level secretary born after the year 1960 (after Hu Chunhua, Zhou Qiang, and Sun Zhengcai).
-Due to the Communist Party's rigid age-based promotion system, it led to speculation that Chen may be destined for higher office.
 After taking charge as party secretary, Chen enthusiastically advanced the policies of CCP General secretary Xi Jinping, such as the "Three Stricts and Three Honests" education campaign.
 Chen also led an initiative to set up formal discussions (yuetan) over alleged wrongdoing by officials in the province, personally taking charge of the most serious cases.
 In an interview with the media organs of the Central Commission for Discipline Inspection, Chen repeated the slogan "power must be restricted in the cage of institutions, and power should be exercised in sunshine," (i.e., transparently and openly).
 Chen set up over 1,400 working committees in neighbourhoods and rural areas in the province to oversee complaints over routine government services.

-In Guizhou, Chen instituted a program of poverty reduction and invested heavily in making Guizhou a center of innovation for big data.

 Chongqing

-In July 2017, Chen was appointed as the Communist Party Secretary of Chongqing municipality, replacing Sun Zhengcai.
+In July 2017, Chen was appointed as the Party Secretary of Chongqing municipality, replacing Sun Zhengcai.
 As Chen assumed leadership over one of the four direct-controlled municipalities, the move assured him a seat in the CCP Politburo (decision-making body) at the 19th CCP Party Congress.

-Chen was an alternate member of the 17th Central Committee and a full member of the 18th Central Committee of the Chinese Communist Party.
+Chen was an alternate of the 17th Central Committee and a full member of the 18th Central Committee of the Chinese Communist Party.
 Chen has been portrayed by overseas media as an associate of CCP leader Xi Jinping, and has been named as part of the "New Zhijiang Army".

+Tianjin

+Chen was reappointed to the Politburo after the 20th CCP Party Congress in October 2022.
+He was appointed as the Party Secretary of Tianjin in December 2022.

+Personal life

+Chen Min'er has a daughter, who is married to the son of Si Xinliang.